serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ### Step 3: Create GraphQL schema

-For this post, I am going to focus on a subset of the schema to keep things simple.
+For this post, I am going to focus on a subset of the schema to keep things simple (I'll handle mutations and subscriptions in my next blog - Coming Soon!)

 ```yml
 type Query {